 Enforcement & Staff

 The campus police section provides law enforcement and a variety of community and benevolent services.
-The department is staffed with 7 full time police officers and 3 part time officers.
+The department is staffed with full and part time sworn and non-sworn officers.
 All sworn police personnel are certified by the State of West Virginia as law enforcement officers and exercise full arrest powers.
 Graduation from the West Virginia State Police Academy or equivalent recruit training are required as well as the completion of annual in-service training to maintain certification and competencies.

 The department provides students with the opportunity for employment.
 The office generally staffs 12 to 18 student security officers who may work as much as 20 hours per week.
 While many are Criminal Justice Majors, students in any course of study are welcome to apply for the program.
 Uniformed student officers work in pairs and/or with police and regular security officers, are radio equipped and are routinely dispatched to provide escorts, help lock and unlock doors, enforce parking regulations, patrol the campus, and assist in parking details and event security.

 Programs and Projects

 The Department of Public Safety employs a Program Specialist and a Part Time Project Coordinator for the daily maintenance of the office.
 These employees are also responsible for processing parking tickets, taking payments, processing appeals, distributing parking tokens and temporary parking decals.
 The Program Specialist also serves as a “Victim Advocate” for persons affected by the criminal actions of others and also provides assistance to officers investigating offenses concerning crimes against persons.